Searching complex patterns

 - Select the

-project in the layer picker and click the checkbox for the part_of_speech layer to make the part_of_speech input field appear.- Enter
+syntaxproject in the layer picker and click the checkbox for the part_of_speech layer to make the part_of_speech pattern input appear.- Enter

-into the orthography input field.- Click the part_of_speech drop-down menu button (
+caninto the orthography input box.- Click the part_of_speech drop-down menu button (

 ) and select NN from the NOUN: section.